1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: IST is based on 82°30′E longitude, passing near Allahabad (Prayagraj).

-39. The time difference between GMT and IST is:
+39. The time difference between GMT and IST is_____________.

 A) 4 hours 30 minutes